AlfredZuo/AgentNetworkProtocol/standard/draft-zyyhl-agent-networks-framework-00.md

 Therefore, the Agent Communication Server needs to support the states maintenance of the registered Agents, such as the states of Agent A and Agent B.

 In order to communicate with Agent B, Agent A initiates a session establishment request to the Agent Communication Server.
 After verifying its permissions, the Agent Communication Server proceeds to establish the session, for example, by assigning a globally unique Session ID to the new session.
 This ID will be used throughout the entire session lifecycle to correlate all activities and data.
 Correspondingly, the Agent Communication Server needs to maintain a session table, which includes information about all Agents involved in the session, especially information about the session initiator.

+Alternately, after authentication and authorization, the  Agent A can also initial a connection directly to the Agent B. In this situation, the control plane and data plane can be separated.

 ## Differentiated QoS Guarantees